Skip to content

 Move Semantics in Practice: From STL to Custom Types

-In the previous four articles, we thoroughly covered the theoretical foundations of move semantics: value categories, rvalue references, move construction and move assignment, RVO/NRVO, and perfect forwarding.
-Now it is time to put theory into practice.
-We will look at the actual performance differences move semantics can bring to real code, and how to correctly use them in STL containers and custom types.
-This article includes plenty of code and real benchmark data, so we recommend you type along and experience the difference between copying and moving firsthand.
+In the previous four articles, we walked through the theoretical foundations of move semantics from start to finish: value categories, rvalue references, move constructors and move assignment, RVO/NRVO, and perfect forwarding.
+Now it's time to put theory into practice—let's see how much performance difference move semantics actually makes in real code, and how to use it correctly with STL containers and custom types.
+This article includes plenty of code and real-world measurements, so we recommend following along and typing it out yourself to feel the difference between copying and moving firsthand.

 Move Semantics in STL Containers — Ubiquitous Benefits

 Standard library containers are among the biggest beneficiaries of move semantics.
-Since C++11, all standard library containers have implemented move constructors and move assignment operators, meaning that transferring between containers no longer requires element-by-element copying.
+Since C++11, all standard containers have implemented move constructors and move assignment, meaning passing containers between functions no longer requires element-by-element copying.

-First, let us look at std::vector's push_back.
-It has two overloads: one accepting an lvalue reference (copy), and one accepting an rvalue reference (move).
+First, let's look at std::vector::push_back.
+It has two overloads: one accepting a const T& (copy), and one accepting a T&& (move).
 When you pass an lvalue, the copy version is called; when you pass an rvalue, the move version is called.

 #include <iostream>